-Nathan Howe assists clients in energy regulatory and transactional matters and complex environmental and commercial litigation.
+Nathan Howe assists clients in a multi-faceted energy and environmental practice that includes energy regulatory and transactional matters and complex environmental and commercial litigation.

-Prior to joining McCarter, he served as an assistant county prosecutor in Somerset County, New Jersey, managing cases within the Adult Trial, Juvenile, and Domestic Violence Units.
-He handled both bench and jury trials covering a range of criminal matters and won several appeals in the New Jersey Appellate Division.
+Prior to joining McCarter, he served as an assistant county prosecutor in Somerset County, New Jersey.
+He handled both bench and jury trials covering a range of criminal matters, including high-profile homicide cases, and won several appeals in the New Jersey Appellate Division.
 His argument before the Appellate Division for removing the inadvertency element of the plain view exception to the warrant requirement was embraced by the New Jersey Supreme Court in a 2016 decision.